coreinfrastructure/best-practices-badge/doc/security.md

 In production it is accessed via a web server (Puma) and builds on a relational database database system (PostgreSQL).
-The software is multi-process and is intended to be multi-threaded (see the CONTRIBUTING.md file for more about this).
+The software is multi-process and is intended to be multi-threaded (see the [CONTRIBUTING.md](../CONTRIBUTING.md) file for more about this).
-The database system itself is trusted, and the database is not directly accessible by untrusted users.
+The database system itself is trusted, and the database managed by the database system is not directly accessible by untrusted users.
 The application runs on Linux kernel and uses some standard operating system facilities and libraries (e.g., to provide TLS).
 All interaction between the users and the web application go over